Old Time Buddy

-Original broadcast began on Hong Kong's TVB Jade channel from June 23 till July 26, 1997 every Monday through Friday during its 7:30pm to 8:30pm timeslot with a total of 25 episodes.
+Original broadcast began on Hong Kong's TVB Jade channel from 23 June till 26 July 1997 every Monday through Friday during its 7:30pm to 8:30pm timeslot with a total of 25 episodes.

 This drama is one of the three that witnessed the Hong Kong handover to China, the other two being A Kindred Spirit & Deadly Protection.

 Synopsis

 Present day 1997, legendary Hong Kong actor Tse Yuen (Francis Ng) is to receive an achievement award.
 On a live broadcast interview he calls out his former friend Lee Kei (Gallen Lo) to show up at the film studio that night so that he can share his award with him.
 Lee Kei who happens to be passing by an electronic store sees his interview.

 In 1964 Tse Yuen is an unambitious young man who lives in his family multi dwelled apartment.
 Each day before work he spies on Ah Jan, the herbal tea shop girl he has been in love with for a long time.
 He works as an inefficient dim sum waiter who is only able to hold on to his job because his boss's fat daughter likes him.
 She sexually harasses him daily, not wanting to offend her advances he has to climb out a window and down a fire escape to get off work each day.
 One day he sees a young man near the pier that he thinks is about to commit suicide, wanting to save him the two fall into the harbor.
 The man who was only picking up a racing ticket turns out to be his former classmate Lee Kei.

 Lee Kei is a smart aleck who doesn't like hard labor and has a kind heart.
 Due to his kindness he gives up a job opportunity to someone more in need.
 His unemployed situation causes him to be evicted from the room he is renting.
 However, luck is on his side as that same day he encounters Yuen again and gets Yuen to take him in.
 Soon Yuen starts to regret running into Kei again as he thinks Kei is trying to steal Ah Jan and after following Kei's advice on how to bluntly reject his boss's fat daughter he is fired from his job.
 But when Kei helps set him up on a date with Ah Jan he is glad he took in Kei.